Homes for Ukraine: Structure

 The scheme is run by Department for Levelling Up, Housing and Communities under Simon Clarke.
 It gives volunteers the opportunity to house refugees.
 Various charitable organisations are asking the public to contact them to make pairings between refugees and sponsors who do not already know each other.
 Hosts are required to undergo some light background checks, and the host will receive £350 payments every month for up to twelve months (regardless of the number of refugees being supported).
 The £350 will not affect benefit entitlements and is tax-free.

 After the refugee's arrival in the UK, the host will be expected to provide rent-free accommodation in their home or elsewhere for at least six months.
 They are not required to provide food and living expenses but can choose to do so.
 The refugees will be allowed to work, and access public services and state benefits.
 Child refugees will be able to attend local schools, with online lessons being specifically designed for this demographic.
 In addition each refugee is entitled to a £200 interim payment administered by the local council.
 This payment does not need to be repaid.
 The £200 belongs to the arriving Ukrainian and should not be requested by the Sponsor or host.
 With self-contained accommodation, the host and refugee should agree who will pay Council Tax.
 Hosts may ask refugees to pay a reasonable and proportionate contribution (according to use) for water, gas and electricity consumed or supplied to the accommodation or to any shared facilities.

 Related schemes

 The UK government's Ukraine Family Scheme allows applicants to join family members who are already resident in the UK.

+In May 2023, one of the architects of the plan, Dr Krish Kandiah, urged the British government to adopt a similar scheme for refugees from Sudan.